The problem

 04. MY ROLE

-I also led recurring working sessions and workshops that brought together people from brand and communications, product stakeholders, the external technical provider, and our internal technical team.
+Because many departments owned different parts of the website, the design process needed constant alignment.
+I led recurring working sessions with brand and communications, product stakeholders, the external technical provider, and the internal technical team.

 05. UI STRATEGY

-Reusable components allowed us to scale, but only by rejecting one-off requests.
-Stakeholders wanted custom layouts for their own product pages.
-Even when they agreed to templates, they frequently requested exceptions.
+At first, many stakeholders wanted custom layouts for their own product pages.
+Even when they agreed with the idea of templates, they often asked for exceptions.

 I defended scalability of the system using the 80/20 principle: